Customers who bought this item also bought

-Seisho Kato works in his own ceramic studio near Sennyu-ji Temple in Kyoto.
-The white porcelain body is made by his father, Seisho the Second, while the finish is his own artwork.
+Katō Seishō works from his ceramic studio near Sennyū-ji Temple in Kyoto.
+The white porcelain base is made by his father, Seishō the Second, while the detailed painting and finishing are done by Seishō himself.

-The teapot comes in a wooden case signed by the master.
+The teapot comes in a wooden box signed by the master.

 Kyo or Kiyomizu pottery looks back on 400 years history, and is now a symbol of Kyoto.
 To serve the desire of Aristocrats, tea masters and culinary specialists of the era, Kyo or Kiyomizu pottery has incorporated design and artistry not only from Japan but also from China and the Korean Peninsula.
 Even up to now exquisite artistry and excellent craftsmanship is a core quality of Kyo ware: each piece is modeled and decorated carefully by hand.